romerogroup/pyprocar/docs/_sources/bands.rst.txt

     pyprocar.bandsplot('PROCAR',mode='parametric',separate=True,spin=0,...)

 These methods can be used for both plain and parametric modes.
-If a comparison of spin up and spin down bands is required on the same plot, the ``exportplt`` feature could be used.
+If a comparison of spin up and spin down bands is required on the same plot, the following syntax can be used.

 E.g.::

-    plot = pyprocar.bandsplot('PROCAR-up',exportplt=True,color='red',mode='plain')
-    plot = pyprocar.bandsplot('PROCAR-down',exportplt=True,color='blue',mode='plain')
-    plot.show()
+    fig, ax = pyprocar.bandsplot('PROCAR-up',show=False,color='red',mode='plain')
+    pyprocar.bandsplot('PROCAR-down',color='blue',mode='plain',ax=ax)

 Note: